scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 Furthermore, we could fuse `preSuperStats` and `superArgs` in a single Wasm function, returning both the `preSuperEnv` and the arguments to the super constructor call.

+### `@JSExport` (with custom descriptors only)

+When using *custom descriptors*, we add support for `@JSExport`ed methods and properties.

+For each class that defines at least one `@JSExport` (and at the very least, for `jl.Object` and `jl.Throwable`), we create an accompanying JS prototype object.
+It is stored as the first field of the vtables (i.e., the descriptors), so that the VM picks them as actual JS prototypes of our Wasm structs.

+The prototype for each class defines the exported members, and forwards them to Wasm.
+We configure prototype chains to deal with inherited exports: each prototype is linked to the prototype of the closest ancestor that has one (this can skip classes in the hierarchy, when they do not define any `@JSExport`).
+For `jl.Throwable`, we set the parent prototype to be `Error.prototype`.

 ## Exceptions

 In Wasm, exceptions consist of a *tag* and a *payload*.